nicklansley/nick-stable-diffusion/README.md

 - <b>UPDATE: Compatible with new v1.5 Stable-Diffusion model! </b>Which model to choose?
 In early tests of v1.5 I am finding that the overall quality, and particularly faces, are better with the larger model but there are plenty of exceptions as it is so subjective!
 I think v1.4 and 1.5 full model are tied on faces.
 Usefully, if you fix the seed number you can generate the same group of images in all three models, so you can compare them side by side.
 To do this, place all three model files in the 'model' folder, then take turns to rename each one to 'model.ckpt' and restart the backend server in Docker Desktop once the application is up and running.
    See step 2 in 'Installation Playbook' below.
+- <b>NEW!
+Now includes negative prompting.
+Simply put any negative words or phrases inside square [] brackets anywhere within your prompt.</b> For example "english market town [people]" will generate images of an English market town with no people in it.
-- NEW: Create a video from evolving frames, each image frame created acts as the input to the next image frame.
+- Create a video from evolving frames, each image frame created acts as the input to the next image frame.
 - Upscaling and face enhancements built-in!
 Just click 'Upscale' on any image in the application's Library page, or use 'auto-upscale' option in Advanced page
 - Designed as a multi-user web application - get your family trying it on your home network, or set up your workstation as a internet-accessible server using ngrok or similar tunneling tool for your friends to try.